 Students and parents may access their account information through the CHARMS program.
-A link is found on www.jaguarbands.org.
+A link is found at www.johnsonbands.com.
 Please go to the login section, enter a valid student ID number, the valid password and all account information pertaining to that student will be displayed.